Neuralab/wp-next-web-page-cache/README.md

 # Next Web Page Cache
-Wordpress plugin which utilizes Google Analytics, visitor's browser cache, and simple math to make user's experience faster.
+WordPress plugin which utilizes Google Analytics, visitor's browser cache, and simple math to make user's experience faster.

 ### To cache or not to cache